SwinTextSpotter v2: Towards Better Synergy for Scene Text Spotting: Experiments

 \textbf{Box Selection Schedule (BSS)}.
-To further demonstrate the effectiveness of the Box Selection Schedule (BSS), we conducted experiments on the \textbf{TRS}.
-We presented the results of the \textbf{TRS} equipped with the BSS in Table~\ref{Ablation}.
-We observed that the BSS significantly enhanced the performance of our model.
-On Total-Text, the text detection accuracy was improved by 3.4$\%$, and the end-to-end text spotting results were improved by 4.5$\%$.
-Additionally, on ICDAR2015 for the ``General" lexicon, the end-to-end text spotting results were improved by 4$\%$.
-The utilization of the BSS resulted in a significant improvement in the model's performance while incurring only a minor increase in the number of parameters (approximately 0.6M).
+To demonstrate the effectiveness of the Box Selection Schedule (BSS), we conduct experiments on the \textbf{TRS}.
+We present the results of the TRS equipped with the BSS in the fourth row of Table~\ref{Ablation}.
+We observe that the BSS significantly enhanced the performance of our model.
+On Total-Text, the text detection accuracy is improved by 3.4$\%$, and the end-to-end text spotting result is improved by 4.6$\%$.
+Additionally, on ICDAR2015 for the `General' lexicon, the end-to-end text spotting result is improved by 4$\%$.
+By generating high-quality proposal boxes, the BSS not only improves the precision of the text localization but also enhances the overall robustness of the system.
+Additionally, these enhancements come with only a minor increase in the number of parameters, approximately 0.6M.
+The box Selection schedule will first generate a set of high-recall proposals.
+This ensures that even challenging text instances, such as those that are partially obscured or intermingled with complex backgrounds, are included in the initial set of proposals.
+Then, the Top-K selection process identifies and selects all regions that potentially contain text.
+Even if the initial proposals are not very accurate, the detector's refinement process will further adjust the proposals' positions to achieve more precise detection results.
+Fig.~\ref{fig:obscured} provides a visualization result of a challenging case.
+It can be found that our method can effectively handle text that may be partially obscured or intermingled with complex backgrounds.

+\textbf{Recognition Alignment (RA)}.
+To demonstrate the effectiveness of the Recognition Alignment (RA), we integrated it into the baseline+TRS model.
+As presented in the third row of Table \ref{Ablation}, we find that incorporating RA into the baseline+TRS model enhances the end-to-end text spotting performance.
+Specifically, we observe an improvement of 1.8\% on the TotalText dataset and 3.3\% on the `General' metric of ICDAR2015.
+The integration of RA aligns the recognition feature representations more closely with the textual content, thus facilitating a more accurate recognition process and leading to overall performance gains.
+Since RA is designed to dynamically adapt recognition features, its primary benefit is on the recognition, with only a minor effect on detection performance.

+Moreover, the integration of RA, TRS, and BSS further enhances text spotting performance, as shown in the fifth row of Table \ref{Ablation}.
+Notably, there is a 3.4\% boost in performance on the Total-Text dataset and a 2.9\% improvement on the `General' lexicon of ICDAR2015.
+These results demonstrate the effectiveness of the RA in improving text spotting performance.